byuflowlab/VSPGeom.jl/docs/src/tutorial.md

 # Quick Start

-This starter tutorial walks through the mechanics of importing geometry using VSPGeom.
+This starter tutorial provides a quick overview of important VSPGeom functions that help importing geometry into Julia.
+A detailed walkthrough of features is available in [Guided Examples](@ref).

 ## DegenGeom
 OpenVSP has provisions to create multi-fidelity representations of geometry called Degenerate geometry or *DegenGeom*.
 This is done by creating a OpenVSP geometry and clicking *Analysis* > *DegenGeom* to write out a DegenGeom file.
 A DegenGeom file is a collection of comma-separated tables, each representing a multi-fidelity representation of the geometry.
 There are primarily four types of degenerate geometry: